notwaldorf/notwaldorf.github.com/_posts/2019-02-22-on-tfjs-datasync.markdown

 the CPU.
 The data now lives in a WebGL texture, so TensorFlow.js needs to call [`readPixels`](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/readPixels) to ... read...those pixels... from the texture and convert them back into something you can use.
-Here's the problem: calling `readPixels` synchronously is fundamentally a blocking operation: when you ask the GPU to give you data, you _have_ to wait for it to respond; this means you can't really do any else on the screen while this is happening, like paint any animations.
+Here's the problem: calling `readPixels` is fundamentally a blocking operation: when you ask the GPU to give you data, you _have_ to wait for it to respond; this means you can't really do any else on the screen while this is happening, like paint any animations.